22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Create a beautiful spring garden that BLOOMS for you all season long with these tips.
 Here are our best ideas for creating a flower bed that blooms all spring:

 - Get to know your zone and micro climate.
 Before designing your spring growing flower garden, research your zone.
 Next, do a study on your specific micro climate.
-Is your planting area full shade?
-Or does it get lots of sun?
-How much rain do you get?
+Is your planting area full shade or full sun?
+What type of soil do you have?
 These questions will help you determine what plants will bloom well for you.

 - Make a list of the plants that grow well in your zone and take note of their bloom times.
 Use a calendar to line out the time of bloom per plant in each month of spring.